 Before joining adelphi, Raffaele was Programme Director at the Smart Energy for Europe Platform and Director of International Business Development at Solarpraxis AG.
-Prior to that, he spent eight years in Brussels, working for the European Solar Thermal Industry Federation (ESTIF), Euroheat & Power, and in the office of Green MEP Claude Turmes.
+Prior to that, he spent eight years in Brussels, working for the European Solar Thermal Industry Federation (ESTIF), Euroheat & Power, and in the office of the then Green MEP Claude Turmes.

 Raffaele holds a master’s degree from the London School of Economics and a Diplom (eq.
-MA) in political science from the Freie Universität Berlin.
+MA) in political science from Freie Universität Berlin.
 He also studied at the University of Milan, his hometown.